m-x-k/m-x-k.website/_posts/2017-08-11-Kubernetes-administration-techniques.md

 ### Summary

-Hopefully you've learnt a few new things about how kubernetes administration.
+Hopefully you've learnt a few new things about how Kubernetes administration.
 There are a lot of other topics that I haven't covered some of which may be redundant if you already know them from other orchestration tools or from container tools like Docker.